Patricia Crawford Research Award in HistoryÂ * [F27304]

 the selection committee may divide the award between the two.

-7.(1) Written applications are called for annually by the School of Humanities in the Faculty of Arts, Humanities and Social Sciences and must be submitted to the School Office by the advertised closing date.
+7.(1) Written applications are called for annually by the School of Humanities in the Faculty of Arts and must be submitted to the School Office by the advertised closing date.

 (2) Applications must be accompanied byâ€”